geocompx/docker/README.md

 If so congratulations 🎉 you can proceed to open the `geocompr.Rproj` project or other files in the `geocompr` folder, which contains a complete copy of the source code and example data needed to build the html version of the book.

+To run a container without RStudio, try the following.

+    docker run -e PASSWORD=pw --rm -ti geocompr/geocompr /bin/bash

 Use this resource to play with the examples, develop new answers to the questions at the end of each page, or even to generate reproducible examples to illustrate [issues](https://github.com/Robinlovelace/geocompr/issues) with the books contents.